levidehaan/drupaldeploy/README.md

 Username: root -|- drupal<br/>
 password: cheesedoodles -|- cheese<br/>
-Host: DB (just DB, caps, in the host/ip area)
+Host: DB (just type DB in the host/ip area, it will use the env var passed by --link)

 ## In progress